seanpat09/squizzle-mk2/README.md

 `!removevillager <villagername>` will remove a villager from the list, in case you have a typo or just added the wrong villager.
 For example, you can do `!removevillager Sprocket` this will only remove one instance of that Villager

+`!addIsland` increments the number of islands visited and displays the latest count

+`!viewIslandCount` displays the number of islands visited

+`!setIslandCount <numIslands>` allows you to arbitrarily set the island coun.
+For example, you can do `!setIslandCount 10`